dragonzurfer/Trading/Tutorials/Options/Options is a type of derivative.md

 ## Script

 Hello everyone and welcome to this video where we will learn about derivatives.
-Derivatives are financial instruments that derive their value from an underlying asset or index.
+Derivatives are financial instruments that derive their value from an underlying asset or [[Index]].
 They are used for various purposes such as hedging, speculation, arbitrage and risk management.

 In this video, we will cover the following topics: